 1. Figure out what tours work best for you

 Since it is an experience that you are selling, you need to find out what sort of experiences you are most suited to deliver.
-Do you see yourself leading a free walking tour?
+Do you see yourself leading a walking tour?
 Or a more exclusive private tour?
 Or maybe even a tour that involves very specific knowledge, for example a street art tour or one about communism in central Europe.

 2. Tell a great story